 Which External IRBs are Required or Allowed for UW Research

-See Identify the Correct IRB for a list of types of research that must be reviewed by an external IRB instead of the UW IRB.
-External IRBs not listed on that page may also be used, if authorized by HSD.
+Consult Identify the Correct IRB for a list of types of research that must be reviewed by an external IRB instead of the UW IRB.
+External IRBs not listed on that page may also be used, with the permission of HSD.

 Not allowed.
 The UW does not rely on:

 - International IRBs or Ethics Review Committees (ERCs).